rutgerhofste/cheatsheets/tmux.md

 # tmux shortcuts & cheatsheet
 Variables are indicated by capitalized chars

-The different objects in TMUX:
+The different objects in TMUX (high to low):
 Sessions
 Windows
 Panes

+in TMUX, command shortcut:
+`ctrl-b`
+you need to press the shortcut, release it and then press the command.

 # Sessions